-Deafness: A guide for parents, teachers, and community workers (2001, 32 pages) Akach Philemon UNESCO PDF for download from the Internet: http://unesdoc.unesco.org/images/0012/001255/125541ev.pdf This short and simply-written UNESCO publication explains many complex issues related to deafness, sign language, and the education of deaf children.
+Deafness: A guide for parents, teachers, and community workers (2000, 27 pages) A. Philemon UNESCO Available free online at: unesdoc. unesco.org/ark:/48223/pf0000125541 This short and simply-written UNESCO publication explains many complex issues related to deafness, sign language, and the education of deaf children.
 It is intended to raise awareness among parents, teachers, doctors, nurses, and social workers of the importance of sign language for deaf children, particularly in the early years.
 It is accompanied by a video.
-Free.
-Family Action for Inclusion in Education (2002, 120 pages) Susie Miles EENET PDF for download from the Internet: http://www.eenet.org.uk/resources/docs/family\action.pdf A practical and inspirational handbook with stories of family-based advocacy organizations that have helped to transform educational systems in southern Africa, South Asia, Europe, and Australia.
+Family Action for Inclusion in Education (2002, 120 pages) S. Miles EENET Available free online at: www.eenet.org.uk/resources/docs/ family_action.pdf A practical and inspirational handbook with stories of family-based advocacy organizations that have helped to transform educational systems in southern Africa, South Asia, Europe, and Australia.
 Useful for family and community members who want to form a support group or challenge exclusion.
-Provides valuable insights into the activities, thoughts, and feelings of parents involved in fighting for the inclusion of their disabled children.
-Kid-Friendly Parenting with Deaf and Hard-of-Hearing Children: A treasury of fun activities toward better behavior (1995, 373 pages) D. Medwid and D. Chapman-Weston Gallaudet University Press (see address on page 241) This step-by-step guide presents hundreds of ideas and activities for use with children who are deaf or cannot hear well, ages 3 to 12.
+Provides valuable insights into the activities, thoughts, and feelings of parents involved in fighting for the inclusion of their children with disabilities.
+Kid-Friendly Parenting with Deaf and Hard-of-Hearing Children: A treasury of fun activities toward better behavior (1995, 320 pages) D. Medwid and D. Chapman-Weston Gallaudet University Press (see contact information on page 241) This step-by-step guide presents hundreds of ideas and activities for use with children who are deaf or cannot hear well, ages 3 to 12.
 In addition to short, clear descriptions of parenting techniques, each chapter includes a commentary from deaf and hearing experts.
-Information is provided about special resources and support services.
-The New Language of Toys: Teaching communication skills to children with special needs (2004, 330 pages) S. Schwartz and J.E.
-Heller Woodbine House (see address on page 241) This book provides ideas to parents and professionals about how to use everyday toys to stimulate and promote language development in children with additional needs.
-Not Deaf Enough: Raising a child who is hard-of-hearing with hugs and humor (1996, 242 pages) Morgan Candlish and Patricia Ann A.G.
-Bell Out of print but may be available from online used book sellers.
+Information is provided about resources and support services.
+The New Language of Toys: Teaching communication skills to children with special needs (2004, 249 pages) S. Schwartz and J.E.
+Heller Out of print but may be available from online used book sellers.
+This book provides ideas to parents and professionals about how to use everyday toys to stimulate and promote language development in children with additional needs.
+Not Deaf Enough: Raising a child who is hard-of-hearing with hugs and humor (1996, 242 pages) P.A.M.
+Candlish Out of print but may be available from online used book sellers.
 This book demonstrates a family's support for their youngest child who has a mild-to-moderate hearing loss.
 His mother explains the challenges that the family faced and conquered together.
-The Parents' Guide to Cochlear Implants (2002, 168 pages) Patricia M. Chute and Mary Ellen Nevins Gallaudet University Press (see address on page 241) Make informed decisions about cochlear implants with this easy-to-follow quide.
+The Parents' Guide to Cochlear Implants (2002, 200 pages) P.M.
+Chute and M.E.
+Nevins Gallaudet University Press (see contact information on page 241) Make informed decisions about cochlear implants with this easy-to-follow quide.
 The Psychology of Deafness: Understanding deaf and hard-ofhearing people (1990, 292 pages) M. Vernon and J.F.
 Andrews Out of print but may be available from online used book sellers.
 This book helps explain how the lives of people who are deaf or cannot hear well are different from the lives of people who can hear.
 It helps explain the level of stress involved in coping with the world.